buildingSMART-Finland/RYTV-IFCRoute/markdown/IFCFile.md

 \clearpage
 # Geometric representation

-There shall be exactly one 3D geometric representation context (hich may have subcontexts for different types of shape representation in 3D space).
+There shall be exactly one 3D geometric representation context (which may have subcontexts for different types of shape representation in 3D space).

 ![IfcGeometricRepresentationContext-3D]({{diagramasfigure bsf-IfcGeometricRepresentationContext-3D.pu}} "IfcGeometricRepresentationContext-3D"){{figst IfcGeometricRepresentationContext-3D}}

 \clearpage
 ## Alignment

+Alignment geometry is represented as composite 3D curve.

 ![AlignmentCurve]({{diagramasfigure bsf-IfcProductDefinitionShape-Alignment.pu}} "AlignmentCurve"){{figst AlignmentCurve}}

 \clearpage
 ## Annotation

+Annotation representations may be used to visualize station numbering, superelevation and cant values of alignment.

 ![Annotation]({{diagramasfigure bsf-IfcProductDefinitionShape-Annotation.pu}} "Annotation"){{figst Annotation}}

 \clearpage
-## BrepwithBreaklines
+## BrepWithBreaklines

+This repsentation is used for soil or rock cuts.

 ![BrepwithBreaklines]({{diagramasfigure bsf-IfcProductDefinitionShape-BrepwithBreaklines.pu}} "BrepwithBreaklines"){{figst BrepwithBreaklines}}

 \clearpage
 ## Footprint

+This representation is used for the boundaries of a site.

 ![Footprint]({{diagramasfigure bsf-IfcProductDefinitionShape-Footprint.pu}} "Footprint"){{figst Footprint}}

 \clearpage
 ## SolidwithBreaklines

+This representation is used for kerbs.
+The representation contains the solid body of kerb, and lines which represents the two lines at roadside edge of kerb.
+The first line is at the top level of kerb, and another one is at the pavement level.

 ![SolidwithBreaklines]({{diagramasfigure bsf-IfcProductDefinitionShape-SolidwithBreaklines.pu}} "SolidwithBreaklines"){{figst SolidwithBreaklines}}

 \clearpage
 ## TIN

+This representation is used for the ground layer models.

 ![TIN]({{diagramasfigure bsf-IfcProductDefinitionShape-TIN.pu}} "TIN"){{figst TIN}}

 \clearpage
 ## TINwithBreaklines

+This representation is used for the earthworks fills, courses and geomodel.Lines typically represent the slope edges.

 ![TINwithBreaklines]({{diagramasfigure bsf-IfcProductDefinitionShape-TINwithBreaklines.pu}} "TINwithBreaklines"){{figst TINwithBreaklines}}